George W. Bush says Russia meddled in 2016 US election

 Bush in 2008 became the first sitting U.S. president to visit the UAE.
 He spoke Thursday at a summit in Abu Dhabi put on by the Milken Institute, an economic think tank based in California.

 He made his comments while in a conversation with Michael Milken, known as the king of high-risk “junk” bonds in the 1980s.
 Milken pleaded guilty to securities-law violations in 1990 and served 22 months in prison.
-He agreed in a settlement with the Securities and Exchange Commission to a lifetime ban from the securities industry and paid a $200 million fine.
+He agreed in a settlement with the SEC to a lifetime ban from the securities industry and paid a $200 million fine.

 Milken, who is a prostate cancer survivor, and his family have given hundreds of millions of dollars away in recent decades.
 Forbes magazine estimates Milken, 71, is now worth some $3.6 billion.